Deyht/CIANNA/README.md

 ## CIANNA - Convolutional Interactive Artificial Neural Networks by/for Astrophysicists

 CIANNA - Convolutional Interactive Artificial Neural Networks by/for Astrophysicists - is a deep learning framework mainly used to address astrophysical problems.
-Functionalities and optimizations are mainly added as they are identified as relevant for astrophysical problems solving.
+Functionalities and optimizations are mainly added as they are identified as relevant for astrophysical problem solving.

-Main developer : David Cornu, FR - UTINAM / Univ.
-Franche Comté david.cornu@utinam.cnrs.fr
+Main developer : David Cornu, FR - LERMA / Observatoire de Paris, PSL david.cornu@observatoiredeparis.psl.eu

 See Copyight (C) and [License](#License) terms.